remotelabz/remotelabz-docs/docs/index.md

 In 2017, a 2nd version was completely rewritten aiming to comply to actual IT training requirements such as having the possibility to carry out practical work in a pre-configured environment and without risking any damages to the user's personal computer or network resources.

+From 2023, it's use for all computer science, development and cybersecurity teaching in Computer Science Master (https://master-reseaux-telecom-reims.fr/) and from 2024 with bachelor students.

 ## Architecture

 RemoteLabz consists of three software components :